Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/Task List.md

 - Design for installment of modular circuitry (with temperature sensor)

-- Self-closing door mechanism; improved ergonomics
+- Improve self-closing door mechanism, especially ergonomics